Join Our FREE Live Webinar

 With all the above in place, you can then, finalize the buying process.
 The buyer and lender will sign the necessary documents to formally transfer ownership of the property.

-In case you fail to buy the home within the stipulated date, the lender may charge penalties for the delays.
+If you fail to buy the home by the stipulated date, the lender may charge penalties for the delays.

 The process of buying an REO (Real Estate Owned) home is not very different from that of buying any other kind of property.
 However, there are a few disparities that you should know.